felias-fogg/dw-link/docs/manual.md

 For your first excursion into the wonderful world of debugging, you need an Arduino UNO (or something equivalent) as the hardware debugger (see [Section 3.1](#section31)) and a chip or board that understands debugWIRE (see [Section 3.2](#section32)), i.e., a classic ATtiny or an ATmegaX8.
 Then you only have to install the firmware for the debugger on the UNO ([Section 4.1](#section41)) and to set up the hardware for a debugging session ([Section 4.2](#section42)).

 Finally, you need to install a debugging environment.
 I will describe two approaches.
 The first one, covered in [Section 5](#section5), is the easiest one.
 In addition to installing new board definition files, it requires you to download avr-gdb.
 Debugging will then take place in a shell window, in which you have to start avr-gdb.
-For people unhappy with command line interfaces, [Section 5.7](#section57) covers how to install and use a graphical user interface (which works only for maxOS and Linux, though).
+For people unhappy with command line interfaces, [Section 5.7](#section57) covers how to install and use a graphical user interface (which works only for macOS and Linux, though).
 The second method, described in [Section 6](#section6), involves downloading the [PlatformIO](https://platformio.org/) IDE, setting up a project, and starting your first debug session with this IDE.

 There are numerous other possibilities, which you might try out.
 In the [guide](https://github.com/jdolinay/avr_debug/blob/master/doc/avr_debug.pdf) to debugging with *avr_debug*, there is an extensive description of how to setup [Eclipse](https://www.eclipse.org/) for debugging with avr_debug, which applies to dw-link as well.
 Another option may be [Emacs](https://www.gnu.org/software/emacs/).